Nexis is Introduced 1980

 In 1987, American software engineer Thomas Knoll, a PhD student at the University of Michigan, began writing a program on his Macintosh Plus to display grayscale images on a monochrome display.
 This program, which he called Display, caught the attention of his brother John Knoll, an employee at Industrial Light & Magic, who urged Thomas to turn Display into a fully-fledged image editing program.
 Thomas took a six-month break from his studies in 1988 to collaborate with John on the program, after which Thomas renamed the program ImagePro.
 But since the name ImagePro was already taken, Thomas renamed the program Photoshop, and worked out a short-term deal with scanner manufacturer Barneyscan to distribute copies of the program with a slide scanner.
 Roughly 200 copies were shipped under that arrangement.

 During this time, John Knoll gave a demonstration of the program to engineers at Apple in Cupertino, and to Russell Brown, art director at Adobe Systems in San Jose.
 In September 1988 Adobe decided to purchase the license to distribute.
 In February 1990 Adobe releated Photoshop 1.0 for the Macintosh.
+Adobe photograph became the de facto industry standard in raster graphics editing.

 "The unforgettable story of the deterioration and destruction of our world’s intellectual heritage and the global crisis in preserving library materials. . . .

-Norwegian engineer Torleiv Maseng, project leader at SINTEF, Trondheim, Norway, and Odd Trandem developed the technology that became accepted as the Global System for Mobil communications (GSM).
+In 1987 Norwegian engineer Torleiv Maseng, project leader at SINTEF, Trondheim, Norway, and Odd Trandem developed the technology that became accepted as the Global System for Mobil communications (GSM).
 Maseng's work "included the use of channel estimation and the combination of equalization, error correcting codes and modulation in which the Viterbi algorithm was used by all components" (Wikipedia article on Torleiv Maseng, accessed 12-29-2009).

 " 'The most important reason we prevailed was that our system was the best in handling the interference created when radio signals are reflected by buildings and topography,' Mr. Maseng says.